Soft and hard credit checks explained

-Our guides explains the difference between hard and soft credit checks and how best to protect your credit score when applying for a credit card or loan
+Our guides explains the difference between hard credit checks and soft credit checks and how best to protect your credit score when applying for a credit card or loan

-A soft credit check on your credit record is not visible to other lenders in the same way as a hard credit check.
+A soft credit check on your credit record is not visible to other financial providers in the same way as a hard credit check.

-This means soft searches have no impact on your credit score or any future credit applications you might make.
+This means soft searches do not impact your credit score or any future credit applications you might make.

 A soft search allows you to see what financial products you might be able to get before applying.

-This is useful because if you make lots of credit applications (resulting in hard searches) over a short period of time it can have a negative impact on your credit score.
+This is useful because making many credit applications (resulting in hard searches) over a short period of time can negatively impact your credit score.

-You will be able to see any soft searches that have been carried out when you check your own credit report.
-Soft searches will remain on your credit record for 12 months.
+You will be able to see any soft searches that have been carried out when you check your own credit file.
+Soft searches and background checks will remain on your credit record for 12 months.

 Who carries out soft searches?

-Soft searches, sometimes known as ‘quotation searches’ or ‘smart searches’ are carried out by lenders, brokers and comparison sites, including MoneySuperMarket, to help you check your eligibility before you apply for a credit card or loan.
+Soft credit searches, sometimes known as ‘quotation searches’ or ‘smart searches’, are carried out by lenders, brokers and comparison sites, including MoneySuperMarket, to help check your eligibility before you apply for a credit card or loan.

-When you compare deals with MoneySuperMarket, our eligibility checker tool (which is essentially a soft search) will ask you to enter a few details, such as your name, date of birth, address and employment details.
+When you compare deals with MoneySuperMarket, our eligibility checker tool will ask you to enter a few details, such as your name, date of birth, address and employment details.

-This information is then used to carry out a soft search on your credit record.
+This information is then used to carry out a soft search on your credit record with one of the UK’s three credit reference agencies (Experian, Equifax and TransUnion).
 We can then show you how likely you are to be accepted for each credit card or loan deal.
+If you have bad credit, there are ways to boost your credit score.

 What is the difference between a hard check and a soft credit check?